AdrienLemaire/jupyter-python-tdd/README.md

 ## To Do
+- [ ] Fix bug unittest not loaded at start
+- [ ] Auto-run tests on code modification (not only on code execution)
+- [ ] Write tests to cover the project (yeah, I know...)
+- [ ] Make extension work regardless of the state of the following extensions: toc2, execute_time
+- [ ] Hide TDD button when no test class has been detected in the notebook
 - [ ] Integrate Flake8 to respect PEP8 recommendations.
 - [ ] Show code coverage to cover 80%+ of the code.
-- [ ] Auto-run tests on code modification (not only on code execution)
-- [ ] Write tests to cover the project (yeah, I know...)
 - [ ] Support Python 2 and Python 3 kernels (only Python3 tested atm)
 - [ ] Adapt and upload extension to [PyPI](https://pypi.python.org/pypi) and [AUR](https://aur.archlinux.org/).
 - [ ] Adapt and submit extension to [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)